Antimicrobial Susceptibility - Fungal (Yeasts and Molds)

 MICs (minimum inhibitory concentrations) interpretations are based on current CLSI guidelines.

-MECs (minimum effective concentration) without interpretation are reported for select mold species only.
+MECs (minimum effective concentrations) without interpretation are reported for select mold species only.

 Interpretive Data